sushmashivakavi/docs/help/templates.md

 # Creating Message Templates

-Your Message Templates will be reviewed to ensure they do not violate policies.
-Once approved, your business will have its own name where the Message Templates will live.
+To ensure compliance with policies, your Message Templates will undergo a review process.
+Once approved, your business will have its own designated name where the Message Templates will reside.

-When creating a Message Temaple, you must have the following:
+When creating a Message Template, please make sure to include the following:

-1. Message Template name
+1. Message Template name: Provide a descriptive name for your Message Template.
-2. Translated Message Template in the correct format
+2. Translated Message Template in the correct format: Ensure that the Message Template is correctly formatted and includes appropriate translations if necessary.

 ### Examples